andb0t/MLlab/docs/classification/naive_bayes.md

 subtitle: Naive Bayes
 ---

 This algorithm bases on the assumption of mutually uncorrelated features.
-It uses Bayes' theorem to infer probabilities for each instance to belong to each class.
-The model parameters for the feature likelihoods are inferred from the training feature vectors.
+It uses Bayes' theorem to infer probabilities for each instance to belong to a specific class.
+The model parameters for the class-specific feature likelihoods are inferred from the training feature vectors.

 ```scala
 val clf = new NaiveBayesClassifier()